 How to Get to Caunos on a Turkish Charter Boat

-To get to Caunos ancient city, your Turkish charter boat moors in Ekincik Bay.
+To get to Caunos ancient city, your Turkey gulet charter moors in Ekincik Bay.
 A beautiful place, quiet off season (April, first half of May, late October) with few gulet traffic.
 Your captain makes a call to anyone of the local river boats called a piyade; and they come to your gulet and pick you up.
 From there a journey totalling about 1 – 1.5 hours brings you to the path that leads to the entrance of ancient Caunos.
 At the exit point of this archeological site, a further walk for approximately 10 mintues will bring you to where your “piyade” meets you.
 From there a further trip up the river presents the view of the Lycian King Rock Tombs seen from a distance.
 It is not permitted in the tour to take travelers to the tombs as it is considered dangerous.

 Spending lazy days lounging about on your private boat holiday or strolling around in the nearby towns where you have dropped anchor – along the Mediterranean shores – can add delightful times while you get to know the area, culture and cuisine.
 This is certainly a totally different world – particularly from the main city lifestyle.

 It presents an atmosphere of innocence with cobbled pathways that lead to the waterfront where you can find restaurants and quaint little cafes on the edge of a wooden pier, watching the other boats go by.
-From the shores of the Eastern Mediterranean nearby Antalya all the way to the border that meets the Aegean in Marmaris and further south to the island of Crete and the islands along the way, charter boat Mediterranean style in Turkey is a treasure of memories waiting to be experienced.
+From the shores of the Eastern Mediterranean style nearby Antalya all the way to the border that meets the Aegean in Marmaris and further south to the island of Crete and the islands along the way, charter boat Mediterranean style in Turkey is a treasure of memories waiting to be experienced.